 Gentle Souls are another brand recommended by both women in the 40+ Style Community and podiatrists.

 This pair of Lily Moon-style sandals have a fair amount of coverage on the top and side of your feet.
 Many reviews talk about these sandals having a wide toe bed, so they should be roomy enough.

 Gentle Souls were also a popular recommendation on the 40+ Style Community.

 If you’re searching for a pair of sandals that will both help to disguise your bunions and make sure you can walk or go sightseeing to your heart’s content, then how about this pair from KEEN?

-They’re an outdoor sandal suited to hiking or activity vacations, which have 63 reviews on Nordstrom, giving an average of 4.5 stars.
+They’re an outdoor sandal suited to hiking or activity vacations,.

 KEEN was the first recommendation I got for bunions on the 40+ Style Community.